telerik/kendo-react-inputs/docs/slider/api.md

 #### smallStep `Number`*(default: 1)*

 The step value of the Slider.
 The attribute accepts only positive numbers.
-Can be both integer or a floating number.
+Can be both integer or a float number.

 #### value `Number`